HoChing14/DFN-H/README.md

 Paraview

 4 Quick start
+4.1 clone codes:
+git clone

-4.1 DFN-H core code compliation: cd ../tough_codes
+4.2 DFN-H core code compliation: cd ../tough_codes
 Before compliation, open the file "sequence.txt" in this directory and modify the first line to your username, then: python main.py
 The compliation succeeds when no information except "Compilation successful!" appears on the screen.

-4.2 Run accuracy verification example cd ../ana_solu python main.py
+4.3 Run accuracy verification example cd ../ana_solu python main.py
 If the run succeeds, output files named "spatial.txt" and "temporal.txt" (spatial and temporal temperature variation results of analytical solution and DFN-H numerical solution) are created or overwritten.
 The above results can be imported into Origin or Excel for visulization.

-4.3 Run genericity and efficiency verification examples The following commands executes the forward modeling of the corresponding example: cd ../nume_1 (or nume_2, nume_3) python main.py
+4.4 Run genericity and efficiency verification examples The following commands executes the forward modeling of the corresponding example: cd ../nume_1 (or nume_2, nume_3) python main.py